Westport on Lake

 Wind speed and direction are about the same as

 those at Burlington or Plattsburgh airports,

 not what we have dockside or on the lake.

 Diamond Island weather station.

-Click "Full Forcast" in chart to see times
+Click "Full Forcast" in upper right of 'box' to see times

 for twilight and moon phase dates.